 The heart of the idyllic property is undoubtedly the 4,000-square-meter farm, where Cunningham and his team keep bees, grow fruit and vegetables, and raise lambs, pigs, chickens, and rabbits.
 The place also has direct access to Denmark’s largest private island, which supplies Cunningham with wild herbs, mushrooms, and game.
 Henne Kirkeby Kro has its own production facilities, and processes practically all of its own food.

 Cunningham’s partner, Garrey Dawson, is one of the keys to the restaurant’s meteoric success.
 The former three-star chef is the restaurant’s general manager, and he shares the chef’s philosophy, which allows Cunningham the creative freedom to express himself in his dishes.

-This summer, his flavor-intense creations migrated south as well: he spent June in Salzburg, working as a guest chef at Hangar-7, where he flexed his culinary muscles through dishes like langoustine masala, turbot with leeks and brown butter, and (of course) caviar.
+In summer 2019, his flavor-intense creations migrated south as well: he spent June in Salzburg, working as a guest chef at Hangar-7, where he flexed his culinary muscles through dishes like langoustine masala, turbot with leeks and brown butter, and (of course) caviar.
 As explosive as his food is for the taste buds, you might think that Cunningham has a kitchen personality to match, but nothing could be further from the truth.
 He’s a feel-good kind of guy, and he’s adamant about keeping mood-killer types away from his working environment.
 “I hate stressful people and stressful food,” he says.
 (We assume he doesn’t consider Han Solo a stressful person, given the sourdough bread in his likeness at Henne.)
 Fittingly, his food places a fairly significant emphasis on sweet components; the grand finale of his menu is a spectacular combination of Danish chocolate and cacao sorbet.
 It’s the perfect end to an uncomplicated culinary dramaturgy, understated yet exceptional – just like Paul Cunningham himself.